crowded-libs/duks/README.md

    - Clear separation between UI and state management makes the codebase easier to maintain
    - Changes to state management don't require changes to UI components and vice versa

-5. **Performance with mapToProps**:
+5. **Performance with mapToPropsAsState**:
-   - The `mapToProps` extension method memoizes the selected slice of state
+   - The `mapToPropsAsState` extension method uses collectAsState for the selected slice of state
    - Only triggers recomposition when the selected data actually changes
    - Prevents unnecessary recompositions when unrelated parts of the state change
    - Automatically handles the extraction of only the needed properties from the state